|At a Glance|

-Manual Actions are one of several types of penalties given out by Google for violating their Terms of Service.
+Manual Actions are one of several types of penalties given out by Google for violating its Terms of Service.
 They can also be called manual penalties or manual sanctions.
-A website could have been affected in the past due to unnatural links pointing towards it, spammy content being displayed on its pages or even through another penalty such as Penguin (Google Penguin penalty).
+A website could have been affected in the past due to unnatural links pointing toward it, spammy content being displayed on its pages or even through another penalty such as Penguin (Google Penguin penalty).
 It targets low-quality backlinks pointing to the site in question.

 | Note: Google Penguin Penalty|

 |When you google the term “google penguin penalty” it is not uncommon for your search to yield no results.
 This is because the Google penguin penalty, which was introduced in 2012, has changed the way that search engine algorithms work.|

 Google Penguin was developed to tackle the growing problem of spammy or irrelevant links.
 Penguin is very aware when sites are using link schemes designed for improving their rankings on Google, so you can bet that if a website has purchased its own strategic backlinks (or any type) with money obtained fraudulently then this will be reported by penguin as well!

 When a website has been proven guilty of purchasing high-quality backlinks, Penguin will sniff out the evidence and punish accordingly!

 You may have seen the message “This site has been penalized for violating Google’s quality guidelines” in your Webmaster Tools.
 If you see this warning, it means that your site was affected by one of our manual actions.

 2. Algorithmic Actions (Google Algorithm Penalty – Occur Automatically Without Human Intervention)